Leisurely Lynchburg, Virginia

 Lynchburg (population 84,000) sits amid rolling hills along the banks of the James River in central Virginia.
 It is an affordable small city that often lands on "Best Places to Live" lists.
 Founded in 1757 and named after John Lynch, a young entrepreneur who started a ferry service, this quiet place once had a rowdy reputation (attributed to a lack of churches) and was at one time one of America's wealthiest cities.
 It was the only major Virginia town not to fall to the North during the Civil War, and it was the spot that Thomas Jefferson chose to build Poplar Forest, his minimalist but elegant personal retreat.

 Today, Lynchburg boasts a mellow pace and an unassuming Southern character.
 Thirty-seven percent of the population is age 45 or better, and 34% of residents have at least a four year college degree.
-The crime rate is below the national average, and the city is racially diverse.
-The cost of living is 23% below the national average.
+The crime rate is below the national average, and the cost of living is 32% below the national average.
 Politics lean to the right.

-The median home price is $182,000.
-Neighborhoods are leafy and tidy, and standing tall throughout many of them are fine examples of Italian Renaissance, Federal, Georgian, Jeffersonian, Queen Anne and Colonial architecture.
-Many homes are also simple red brick ranch ramblers.
-Small bungalows and doll houses in peaceful, shady neighborhoods can be found in the low-$100,000s.
-Stately brick Federal-style residences with four bedrooms, three baths and 3,000 square feet are for sale in the $300,000 range.
+The median home price is $235,000, reflecting a 19% increase since last year.
+Neighborhoods are leafy and tidy, and standing tall throughout many of them are fine examples of Italian Renaissance, Federal, Georgian, Jeffersonian, Queen Anne, Federal and Colonial architecture.
+Many homes are also simple red brick ranch ramblers and bungalows.

 Lynchburg, sometimes called "Hill City" for its hilly terrain, is in a pretty location with the Blue Ridge Mountains in the distance.
 The downtown is small but attractive with shops, banks, bookstores and coffeehouses nestled along tree-lined streets.
 Old industrial buildings sport modern facades, and the inviting River Walk path meanders along the James River not far from downtown.